 Performance

-With consistency, I think some people will have a great time mixing colors with this kit.
-Once you start using the paint, I recommend diluting it a bit with a tiny amount of water to get a smoother brushing experience.
-Despite all that, I think that the colors included in this kit are all fantastic to use.
-Some shades have higher permanence than others, so I wouldn’t recommend this to professionals.
+Despite all that, we think that the colors included in this kit are all fantastic to use.
+Some shades have higher permanence than others, so we wouldn’t recommend this to professionals.
 But then, it’s still a fun kit to work with no matter how skilled you are.

 Pros and Cons